chvmvd/build-deploy-and-preview-action/README.md

 ## Usage

-Usage is very simple and can be done with the following two steps.
+Usage is very simple and can be done with just a few steps.

+### Vite

+If you are using Vite, it is very easy to use this action.
+This action will automatically configure the base URL for you.

 First, you need to create a workflow file in your repository.
-For example, if you want to use this action with a Vite project, you can create a file called `build-deploy-and-preview.yml` in the `.github/workflows` directory of your repository with the following contents:
+For example, you can create a file called `build-deploy-and-preview.yml` in the `.github/workflows` directory of your repository with the following contents:

 ```yaml
 name: Build, Deploy to GitHub Pages and Deploy PR Preview